mahesh-wor/dota2ping/README.md

 # d2pyping
-> fully functional python scripy to ping all major dota2 servers & print result.
+> fully functional python scripy to ping all major dota2 servers & print results.

-No need to open the game to just check your ping.
-Enjoy Lag Free Game.
+no need to open the game to just check your ping.
 ![](header.png)

 ## Installation